MarinJuricev/ParagonLite/README.md

 Presentation module consists of the MVVM design pattern

-Doman module is a pure Kotlin module which utilizes Kotlin coroutines/flow for asynchronous flow
+Domian module is a pure Kotlin module which utilizes Kotlin coroutines/flow for asynchronous flow

-Domain module consists of android room library which is used for local persistence
+Data module consists of android room library which is used for local persistence

 ### TESTS